 What happens

-Price breaks key level, triggers stops, then reverses
+Price breaks a key level, triggers stop-losses, then reverses

 Speed